sentoz/loggie-docs-en/docs/reference/monitor/filewatcher.md

     * source: Indicates the name of the source where it is located.
     * filename: indicates the file name.
     * status: Indicates the file status.
-        * pending: File has been detected, may be collected or collected.
+        * pending: File has been detected, may have been collected or be still being collected.
         * unfinished: The modify time of the file to present has exceeded `checkUnFinishedTimeout`.
         * ignored: File is ignored.
 Possibly over `ignore_older`.